What is Open Access?

 How to publish Open Access

-Firstly, you have to check if the journal you would like to publish in is registered as an authorized publication channel in the Norwegian Register for Scientific Journals, Series and Publishers.
-If the journal is not registered on scientific levels 1 or 2 you should check if the journal is not a predatory one.
-If the journal is not registered at all you can submit it for approval (the HUAS Library can help you with this).
+Check if the journal or publisher you would like to publish in is registered as an authorized publication channel in the Norwegian Register for Scientific Journals, Series and Publishers.
+You can also use the register to identify open access journals and publishers within a scientific field.
+If the journal is not registered at all you can submit it for approval (the library can help you with this).

-You also have to check whether the journal is registered in the Directory of Open Access Journals (DOAJ).
+You should also check whether the journal is registered in the Directory of Open Access Journals (DOAJ).

-If the journal demands that you pay an author's fee – a so-called APC (Article Processing Charge) – you may send an application to HUAS by filling out the following form:
+If the journal demands that you pay an Article Processing Charge (APC) – you may send an application to the HINN Open Access Publication Fund